4Catalyzer/found/README.md

 );
 ```

-The `createBrowserRouter` function takes an options object.
+`createBrowserRouter` takes an options object.
 The only mandatory property on this object is `routeConfig`, which should be a route configuration as above.

 The options object also accepts a number of optional properties: